 No student should slip through the cracks at Coppell Middle School North, according to Principal Dr. Greg Axelson.

-“We can’t necessarily guarantee that we will solve every student’s learning hurdle,” he said. “but we can guarantee that we will see the problem and give every student the attention and support they need to overcome it.”
+“We can’t necessarily guarantee that we will solve every student’s learning hurdle,” he said.
+“But we can guarantee that we will see the problem and give every student the attention and support they need to overcome it.”

 In the realm of great teaching and student learning and growth, Coppell Middle School North stands out for its focus on dynamic Professional Learning Communities (PLC) alongside Multi-Tiered Systems of Support (MTSS).
 Within Coppell ISD's educational landscape, all schools share a commitment to student achievement, using the powerful combination of MTSS and PLC frameworks.
 Together, these strategies provide educators with a precise lens to understand and nurture the distinct learning profiles of each student.